 Wine Market Overview

-France, Australia, Chile are in the top 3
+France, Australia, Chile still in the top 3 in 2020

 The Chinese wine consumer